FarronF/limerick-council-meetings/meetings/2023/03/01-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 10th February 2023.md

 In proposing the Motion, Councillor Scanlan referred to the poor condition of sections of the

-footpath at the Mass Path to Assumpta Park, Bóthar Bui Road and along St. Ita’s Road to--- 8
+footpath at the Mass Path to Assumpta Park, Bóthar Bui Road and along St. Ita’s Road to
+---
+8

 junction with Beechwood Estate.
 In replying, the Executive Engineer stated that these